casper-ecosystem/cep18/docs/TUTORIAL.md

 ```

-### Deploying the contract {#deploying-the-contract}
+### Installing the contract {#deploying-the-contract}

-The next step is to define a struct that has its own virtual machine (VM) instance and implements the fungible token methods.
+The next step is to define a struct that has its own virtual machine (VM) instance and implements the Fungible Token methods.
 This struct holds a `TestContext` of its own.
 The _contract_hash_ and the _session_code_ won’t change after the contract is deployed, so it is good to keep them handy.

 This code snippet builds the context and includes the compiled contract _.wasm_ binary being tested.
 The `TestFixture` struct creates a new instance of the `CONTRACT_ERC20_TOKEN` with the following accounts: